MrHuff/F3M/readme.md

 * CMAKE
 * LibTorch, download @ pytorch.org.
 Make sure to get the (cxx11 ABI) version.
 * LibTorch needs cuBLAS and cuDNN.
 These can be downloaded and installed from Nvidia webpage
-* cub; clone this from https://github.com/NVIDIA/cub.git (although this will likely be removed)

 In cmake options, make sure to add -DCMAKE_PREFIX_PATH=/path_to_libtorch_download/libtorch-cxx11-abi-shared-with-deps-1.4.0/libtorch